RogerHuba/roger_python_guide/class_01/facilitator.md

 ## Misc Things (5-10 Min)

 - It is HARD
+- Expectations are high (no longer in 201 or 301)
+  - No more hand holding
+  - More expectations from you.
+  - Harder than the day course!
 - Designed for you to Struggle (this is where the learning happens)
   - You will FAIL a lot here as well as on the job.
   - You will work harder here than you will on the job.
   - You Will have to do a lot on your own to meet deadlines.
 - Not just problem solving approach, but build toughness (be ok with failure)
 - Once you get comfortable with were you are at, you will get promoted and have to start it all over again.
-- Expectations are high (no longer in 201 or 301)

 - There will be times where you have to just let a grade go.

 ## Class Logistics